Coromandel

 The are many beaches in Coromandel, but nothing like the hot water beach; made of natural springs, emerging through the sand in the form of a naturally heated mineral water.
 Dig a hole and relax in your own spa while looking at the pacific ocean.

 One of the most picturesque spots in the island.
 An area filled with natural archways and caverns; where you have an exotic tunnel separating two beautiful sand beaches.
-Dive, kayak or snorkel and discover the beauty of this place.
+Take a scenic walk through native bush and be rewarded with breathtaking views.
+Nearby, experience the unique phenomenon of Hot Water Beach, where you can dig your own hot pools in the sand and soak in geothermal waters.

 Coromandel Town